Jake McCarthy Player Props: Diamondbacks vs. Rockies

 Rockies Pitching Rankings

-- The 7.5 strikeouts per nine innings compiled by the Rockies pitching staff ranks last in MLB.
+- The 7.5 strikeouts per nine innings compiled by the Rockies pitching staff ranks last in the league.

-- The Rockies have the 29th-ranked team ERA among all MLB pitching staffs (5.20).
+- The Rockies have the 29th-ranked team ERA among all league pitching staffs (5.23).

-- The Rockies allow the fifth-most home runs in baseball (74 total, 1.3 per game).
+- Rockies pitchers combine to give up the fifth-most home runs in baseball (75 total, 1.3 per game).

-- Lamet will make his first start of the season for the Rockies.
+- Anderson (0-0 with a 1.31 ERA and 10 strikeouts in 20 2/3 innings pitched) gets the start for the Rockies, his fourth of the season.

-- The 30-year-old right-hander came out of the bullpen in his most recent outing this season, one of 12 appearances so far.
+- The righty last appeared on Sunday against the New York Mets, when he threw five innings, allowing one earned run while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.